 Beyond Logo Colors

 The goal of the branding exercise is to make your business instantly recognizable.
-Of course, pleasant customer experience is number one, but you can also help build recognition via smart visual triggers.
+Of course, a pleasant customer experience is number one, but you can also help build recognition via smart visual triggers.
 In addition to consistent messaging and brand color usage, you should also be selective and steady in the icons you use across your branding material, as well as imagery and fonts.